Audio DAC mods

 At the end, I had no choice but to do it manually, using a jigsaw, tin snips and hand filling it down.
 The end result not only took much longer than I planned, it was not acceptable to me for equipment that would be in my living room.

-As you can see without milling the fascia, I just can't make a smooth and well defined rectangle, plus the metal was warped in places from the tin snips, and had to be hammered straight again.
+As you can see without milling the fascia, I just can't make a smooth and well defined rectangle, plus the metal was warped in places from the tin snips and had to be hammered straight again.

 And got cutting.
 The rough cut:

 And then moved on to the milling.
 I thought this would be as easy as cutting.
 How wrong I was!
-It was really hard to mill, and with loads of cutting oil and despite taking absolute ages (due to slow feed speed), my milling bit still discoloured from the heat.
+It was really hard to mill and with loads of cutting oil and despite taking absolute ages (due to slow feed speed), my milling bit still discoloured from the heat.
 I quickly realised that this material is not mild at all.
-I think it is some sort of harderned stainless steel.
+I think it is some sort of hardened stainless steel.
 A right pig to work with, because while being really difficult to drill and mill, its thinness meant it was really easy to bend, twist and kink, ruining the finish and the final shape.

 I think this was the upper limit of what my tools can mill.
 In the end I managed a rough cut: